 Expansion and penetration won't matter if your gun doesn't work with your chosen self-defense ammo.
-So, that really is the most important one.
-But it goes a step further than being able to actually shoot the gun.
+So, that is the most important one.

 You also need to reliably and consistently hit your target with your chosen ammunition.
 If you can't, then you need to figure something out.

-We always recommend that you run a few boxes of your chosen self-defense ammunition through your gun to make sure they cycle properly.
-Never assume that it will, and in the case of using +P ammo (meaning that it's higher pressure), the harder-recoiling ammo may throw your follow up shots off, so knowing if you can shoot it is important.
+We always recommend that you run a few boxes of your chosen self-defense ammunition through your gun to make sure they cycle correctly.

-In addition to the bigger hole, it also helps to ensure that your bullet won't exit the bad guy and hit someone or something else (known as overpenetration).
+Additionally, expansion also helps limit the possibility that your bullet will pass through the bad guy and hit someone or something else (known as overpenetration mentioned earlier).

-What I recommend is looking at penetration and expansion tests like what Lucky Gunner has done in their lab shooting rounds into gel.
-They've shot a lot of the different types of popular ammunition into blocks of gel to see how far each bullet penetrates and expands and you may be surprised by the results.
+I recommend looking at penetration and expansion tests like what Lucky Gunner has done in their lab.
+They've shot many of the different types of popular ammunition into blocks of gel to see how far each bullet penetrates and expands.

 So how much expanding should a bullet do?
-Well, a good rule of thumb is that a bullet expands to be 1.5X its original diameter.
+Please don't get too concerned over the exact numbers; instead, choose a bullet that does it consistently.
+But for you who like numbers, a good rule of thumb is 1.5X its original diameter.
 But as far as I know, there is no standard.
-I've also read 1.7X, and a few other arbitrary numbers.
+I've also read 1.7X and a few other arbitrary numbers.

 For me, in a typical 35 caliber bullet, like 9mm, I like to see the bullet get to at least .5″ in diameter, preferably bigger.